Laura's Blog

 September 19, 2017

-I didn’t set out to write a novel that would have such relevance to our current political scene.
-As much as the journalist in me would like to claim such prescience—I can’t!
-After turning in the manuscript spring 2016, I watched Trump’s campaign and presidency turn my novel into a metaphor for today.
-I simply tweaked it a bit during galley edits to strengthen the existing parallels between McCarthy and Trump, and, I hope, provide a thought-provoking historical prism through which to look at current events.
+In all honesty, when I embarked in it, I didn't realize how enormously relevant to our current political scene this novel would become.
+As much as the journalist in me would like to claim such prescience!
+But after turning in the manuscript in the spring of 2016, I watched Trump’s campaign and presidency turn SUSPECT RED into a unnerving metaphor for today.
+I simply tweaked it during galley edits to strengthen the portrait of McCarthy's words and tactics that Trump seems to imitate, to spotlight the Red Scare's roots and obsessions that the MAGA movement seems to echo.
+Thereby, I hope, providing a thought-provoking historical prism through which readers can look at current events.

-No, SUSPECT RED began as an unnamed, boy-centric narrative, the 2nd in a two-book contract.
-(The first was a stateside companion to Under a War-torn Sky.)
-I didn’t know what its topic would be until the horrific Boston Marathon bombing in 2013 and the subsequent debate about surveillance: national security versus Americans’ right to privacy, proactive caution versus unfair racial profiling.
+SUSPECT RED had begun as an unnamed, boy-centric narrative, the 2nd in a two-book contract.
+(The first a stateside companion to Under a War-torn Sky.)
+I didn’t know what its topic would be until the horrific 2013 Boston Marathon bombing and the subsequent debate about surveillance: national security versus Americans’ right to privacy, proactive caution versus shameful racial profiling.

 Playing off legitimate concerns about communism, McCarthy inflamed terror of potential “subversives” and sympathizers.
-With the help of FBI Director J. Edgar Hoover, some populist bombast, hate-language and labeling, xenophobia, and a campaign to discredit the media and the intellectual establishment, McCarthy would say just about anything to catch him some “Reds.”
+With the help of FBI Director J. Edgar Hoover, some populist bombast, hate-labels, and a campaign to discredit the media and the intellectual establishment, McCarthy would say just about anything to catch him some “Reds.”
 For a long time he got away with it—largely because of his oddly charismatic bad-boy, “skunk-hunter” image that captivated many.

 Harry Truman succinctly described the era: “McCarthyism is the corruption of truth...
 It is the use of the big lie and the unfounded accusation in the name of Americanism.”

-Because I have the pleasure of speaking to students fairly regularly, I knew that relatively little historical fiction for teens has been set during McCarthyism.
-The great thing about the genre is readers get caught up in a good story (if the author has done his/her job!) but still learn a great deal without realizing it, by osmosis.
+Because I have the pleasure of speaking to students fairly regularly, I knew that relatively little historical fiction for teens has been set during McCarthyism or the 1950s.
+The great thing about the genre is readers get caught up in a good story-- (if the author has done his/her job!) --but still learn a great deal without realizing it, by osmosis.

 I consciously created characters to present the two sides of the Red Scare argument: Richard and his All-American family, whose WWII veteran dad works for the FBI and believes deeply in American freedoms and love of country; and Vlad, whose State Department, career foreign service dad, his Eastern-European immigrant mother, and his progressive, beatnik sister bring bold, unconventional ideas about art and politics to their Washington DC neighborhood.

 How do the boys connect given their diverse backgrounds?
 By books, of course!
 Books, music, movies, and sports are wonderful common ground for seemingly polar-extreme teens.
-Plus, one of the many shocking things I discovered while researching was the 1950s’ rampant censorship.
-I am sad to share that included some instances of book burning.
-When I saw that even Robin Hood was banned (he took from the rich to give to the poor—a communist concept), I knew I needed my protagonists to be book-lovers.
-Especially since the 1950s was the decade two beloved works of English Lit canon— Fahrenheit 451 and The Crucible—were published.
-(I hope knowing their historical context will deepen the bravery and urgency of their themes for students.)
+Plus, one of the many shocking things I discovered while researching was just how rampant censorship was in the 1950s--including book burnings.
+When I saw that even Robin Hood was banned -- (he took from the rich to give to the poor—a communist concept) -- I knew I needed my protagonists to be book-lovers.

 Richard is quickly drawn to Vlad’s musical sensibilities (he’s a jazz-loving saxophonist) and his passion for literature.
-But as pressures mount on Richard’s dad at the FBI to root out good cases for Hoover and Richard witnesses things at Vlad’s house that many would suspect “Red,” the lines between friend and foe, to whom Richard owes his loyalty, blur.
+But as pressures mount on Richard’s dad at the FBI to root out good cases to please Hoover and Richard witnesses things at Vlad’s house that many would suspect “Red,” the lines between friend and foe, to whom Richard owes his loyalty, blur.
 For me, Richard became an “everyman” of the paranoia and social/professional stresses that seduced some and poisoned the nation under McCarthy.
 His story is a parable of choices—the heroism it takes to not succumb to pack-mentality or gossip, and the devastation to others if we do.
 These are perennial issues for teens, of course—varying degrees of peer pressure.
-But thinking-as-a-herd can also paralyze adults.
+But thinking-as-a-herd, the fear of being ostracized, certainly can paralyze some adults as well.

-Now to the connections between McCarthy and Trump.
-Many political reporters have written about their echoes as well as the direct link between the two men provided by Roy Cohn, who was first McCarthy’s right-hand man and then a young Trump’s mentor.
-What follows is a quick compellation of those insights:
+Many political reporters have written about the similarities in personality and rhetoric of the two men as well as the direct link presented in Roy Cohn, who was first McCarthy’s right-hand man and then a mentor to a young Donald Trump.
+Here's a quick synopsis:

-Compare that to what many term as this past election’s “white-lash” against our first African American president, his progressive policies and erudite diplomacy, plus Trump’s blustery promise “to drain the swamp,” and his dismissal of “coastal elites” as liars.
+Compare that to what many term as this past election’s “white-lash” against our first African American president, his progressive policies and erudite diplomacy, Trump’s blustery vow “to drain the swamp,” his dismissal of “coastal elites” as liars, his demeaning of the press.

-McCarthy and Trump exuded a brash, irreverent outsider, a renegade persona that appealed to the disenfranchised and to voters deep in our nation’s heartland with little personal exposure to immigrants or cultures outside the United States.
+McCarthy and Trump both cultivated a brash, outsider renegade persona that appealed to the disenfranchised and to voters deep in our nation’s heartland with little personal exposure to immigrants or cultures outside the United States.
 Such citizens were susceptible to fear-mongering stereotypes.
 Both men used conspiracy theories to whip up support for their anti-foreigners policies.
-For McCarthy that was communists and Soviet spies embedded within the U.S. trying to overthrow it from within.
-(Hoover fanned the panic, claiming commies were everywhere seeking to corrupt and confuse—in schools, churches, the corner grocery.)
+For McCarthy that was hidden communists and Soviet spies embedded within the U.S. trying to overthrow it from within.
+He pointed to recent immigrants—in this case East Europeans and foreign-born Jews—dehumanizing them as likely criminals.
+“As sneaky and invasive and diseased in their thinking as feral fleabags.”
+(Hoover fanned the panic, claiming "commies" were everywhere seeking to corrupt and confuse—in schools, churches, the corner grocery, each "carrying a germ" that would undo American life.

-For Trump it’s immigrants and Muslims, starting with his birtherism claims that President Obama was not a legitimate American citizen.
+Trump's focus has been on Latin American immigrants, Muslims, or people from what he debases as "shit-hole" nations, starting with his birther-ism claims that President Obama was not a legitimate American citizen.

 Coining catchy, character-assassination labels to ridicule and undercut opponents.
 McCarthyism’s favorite terms: “Pinko,” “dupes,” “5th Amendment communists,” “fellow travelers,” and the not-so-veiled threat of “better dead than red.”
-For Trump: “Lying Ted,” “Crooked Hillary,” “bad hombres,” “criminal aliens,” “rapists,” and the chilling, witch-burning chant: “Lock her up.”
+For Trump: “Little Marco," “Crooked Hillary,” “bad hombres,” “criminal aliens,” “rapists,” and the chilling, witch-burning chant: “Lock her up.”

-Trump also implies journalists are essentially an enemy of the people and discredits them by demeaning—“fake news,” “lightweights,” “over-rated,” and even debasing female reporters as having “blood coming out of her wherever.”
+Trump claims journalists are "enemies of the people" and discredits them with demeaning quips—“fake news,” “lightweights,” “over-rated,” and even slurring female reporters as having “blood coming out of her wherever.”

 Unsubstantiated innuendo: McCarthy was all about “guilt by association” and strategic exaggeration, what Trump himself would later dub “truthful hyperbole” and his staffers would call “alternative fact.”